canique/gateway/raspberry-pi-radio-hat/README.md

-## Radio Reception Quality / Noise Indicator

-The Raspberry Pi can emit noise (which also covers the 868MHz band) while doing SD card writes, or while  heavily using the WiFi chip or LAN (e.g. while downloading a file).
-To keep the received noise level to a minimum so that the antenna of the Canique Gateway Hat does not see much interference, you should keep heavy SD card writes or network transactions to a minimum.
-You can see the noise level visually by looking at the amber RX LED of the Canique Gateway Hat.
-Ideally it should blink once in a while (whenever it thinks it is receiving a message).
-If the RX LED is on all the time, though, this means that the received noise is above the RX threshold (set to -98 dBm by default).
-Please note that noise can also stem from a TV in the close proximity or some other electronic device.

 ## Troubleshooting RF issues
 If message loss occurs, this guide will help you:
 1) Make sure the amber LED on the radio hat is not fully turned on.
 It should not blink more often then once a second.
 If it is blinking permanently,